Parish St Andrew the Great

 Relationships Grandmother and 2 grandchildren

-George died in 1886, aged 47, when the family were living in New St. After his death Rachel became a college worker and moved to Downing Court, Downing Street, where she died aged 58.
+George died in 1886, aged 47, when the family were living in New St. He is buried in the parish of Andrew the Less but no grave marker has been found.
+After his death Rachel became a college worker and moved to Downing Court, Downing Street, where she died aged 58.

 Her daughter Rachel married James Gigney in 1890.